sathyasubrahamanaya/monitor-vs/README.md

-# Productivity Monitor
+# Monitor VS

-A secure, lightweight tool to track computer activity.
+A secure, lightweight rust powered tool to track computer activity.
 It logs active window titles, counts keystrokes/mouse events, and takes smart, deduplicated screenshots.
 All logs are cryptographically signed to prevent tampering.

 ## 1\.
 Installation